ai4ce/SSCBench/dataset/Waymo/README.md

 # SSCBench-Waymo

 ## Change Log
+* 2023/07: The code for processing is released.
 * 2023/06: The code for downloading and processing will be released soon.

 ## SSCBench-Waymo Overview